-- Goal: Encourage the development of utilities to meet the needs and desires of current and future residents. - Objective: Monitor sewage, water distribution, and waste disposal needs of the Township. - Periodically review the sewage needs of houses around lakes and wetlands. - Ask residents to share water quality reports. - Identify the most appropriate funding streams (grants, loans, taxes, etc.) to invest in expanding residential sewer capacity, and work to gain residents' support for these investments. - Improve enforcement of dumping violations and engage with residents to increase use of dump passes. - Create an inventory of septic replacements by date and location - Objective: Encourage development of telecommunication facilities in the Township so that all who desire cellular or high-speed internet access can have it. - Conduct an assessment of cellular communication facilities and coverage. - Conduct an assessment of high-speed internet facilities and coverage. - Compel telecommunication providers to expand coverage to those in the Township that need or desire it. - Identify appropriate locations for cellular towers in the Township and use these to encourage providers to locate towers away from residential areas. - Objective: Allow the development of alternative energy systems - Provide for non-utility scale use of solar energy generators for individual residential and commercial properties. - Provide for non-utility scale use of wind energy generators for individual residential properties. - Provide for utility-scale solar energy systems in agricultural, commercial and industrial areas. - Provide for small-scale commercial wind energy systems in agricultural areas.
+- Goal: Encourage the development of utilities to meet the needs and desires of current and future residents. - Objective: Monitor sewage, water distribution, and waste disposal needs of the Township. - Periodically review the sewage needs of houses around lakes and wetlands. - Ask residents to share water quality reports. - Identify the most appropriate funding streams (grants, loans, taxes, etc.) to invest in expanding residential sewer capacity, and work to gain residents' support for these investments. - Improve enforcement of dumping violations and engage with residents to increase use of dump passes. - Create an inventory of septic replacements by date and location - Objective: Encourage development of telecommunication facilities in the Township so that all who desire cellular or high-speed internet access can have it. - Conduct an assessment of cellular communication facilities and coverage. - Conduct an assessment of high-speed internet facilities and coverage. - Compel telecommunication providers to expand coverage to those in the Township that need or desire it. - Identify appropriate locations for cellular towers in the Township and use these to encourage providers to locate towers away from residential areas. - Objective: Allow the development of alternative energy systems - Provide for non-utility scale use of solar energy generators for individual residential and commercial properties. - Provide for non-utility scale use of wind energy generators for individual residential properties. - Provide for utility-scale solar energy systems and wind energy systems in the approved areas.